 We all know that Candida needs sugar, but it is rare to see a good explanation of why this is.
 Most online sources use general terms like ‘Candida feeds on sugar’, without actually going into any more depth.
 In this post I’m going to discuss exactly why those Candida colonies need sugar, and I’ll share with you a few examples of foods that have a higher sugar content than you might realize.

 However, Candida is a particularly versatile pathogen, and those sugars serve one extra purpose.
 They enable the Candida yeast cells to switch to their more virulent, fungal form.
-This form of Candida grows long branches that can cause Leaky Gut Syndrome.
-It is also faster-growing and much more likely to cause Candida symptoms.
+This form of Candida is faster-growing, and grows long branches that can cause Leaky Gut Syndrome.
+If you have noticed persistent Candida symptoms, chances are the Candida in your gut has switched to its fungal form.

 Just as eating lots of sugars can promote a Candida overgrowth, eating fewer sugars can slow down or reverse your Candida.
 A 2011 study found that carbohydrates were “indispensable” both for cellular growth and for the transition into fungal form.
 Depriving the Candida of its food source will slow its growth and prevent that transition from happening.